Government Revenue Dataset (GRD)

 The past decade has seen increased attention on questions related to taxation and revenue in developing countries, from both policymakers and researchers.
-However, the quality of available cross-country tax and revenue data has remained seriously deficient, leading to potentially flawed research results and misplaced policy advice.
-Given our shared interests in supporting good research and good policy, UNU-WIDER is extremely happy to be partnering with the International Centre for Tax and Development (ICTD) to host the Government Revenue Dataset (GRD).
+However, until recently, the quality of available cross-country tax and revenue data has remained seriously deficient, leading to potentially flawed research results and misplaced policy advice.
+UNU-WIDER is extremely happy to host the Government Revenue Dataset (GRD), which was originally developed by the International Centre for Tax and Development (ICTD).

 The GRD was created by ICTD during the period 2010-2014, with the aim of producing a substantially more complete and accurate database of government revenues, allowing for more reliable and comparable cross-country tax research.
 An important motivation behind the creation of the dataset was concern about the quality and transparency of data from the IMF: publicly available data had significant limitations, while the private data used in much internal IMF research was not usually available to other researchers, and appeared to contain significant errors.
 The immediate goal was thus to provide better and more transparent data to researchers.
 A longer-term target has been to encourage international organizations, led by the IMF, to invest in higher-quality revenue data and to make that data publicly available.
 A further goal of the GRD has been to ensure a high degree of transparency and documentation about the construction and use of the data.
 Every data point is attributed to a specific source, all data choices are carefully documented and potentially problematic observations are explicitly flagged.